What makes an effective representation?

 How new schools are established

-For maintained schools and some Free Schools, the local authority will usually decide that a new school is needed and then invite proposals from a range of potential providers, some of which may be religious groups.
-However, it is possible for a religious group that wants to run a school to apply directly to the Secretary of State to open a Free School without the local authority inviting proposals.
-Either way local people must have the same opportunities to comment.
+For maintained schools and some free schools, the local authority will decide that a new school is needed and then invite proposals from a range of potential providers, some of which may be religious groups.
+However, it is possible for a religious group that wants to run a school to apply directly to the Secretary of State to open a free school without the local authority inviting proposals.
+Either way, local people must have the same opportunities to comment.

-The Secretary of State will usually make the final decision on who will run the new school – or whether to go ahead with a new school at all – but sometimes it’s the local authority or the Schools Adjudicator.
-For Free Schools, competitions are run and adjudicated by the proposer but the Secretary of State still gets the final say.
+The Secretary of State will usually make the final decision on who will run the new school – or whether to go ahead with a new school at all – but sometimes, in the case of new voluntary aided schools, for example, it’s the local authority or the Schools Adjudicator.
+For free schools, competitions are run and adjudicated by the proposer but the Secretary of State still gets the final say.

 Tips on writing an effective representation